 Start reading right away!

-For each book selection, in-district library card holders can download the eBook version with no waiting or holds.
+For each book selection, in-district library card holders can download the eBook version on Freading with no waiting or holds.
+The current book club title is always available on demand from Freading.
 Other library card holders and those who prefer reading printed books can place a hold for the title in our catalog or, if preferred, purchase a copy from their favorite bookseller.

 Anyone can join the book club at no cost.
 And with your in-district library card, you will get immediate access to the eBook version of book selections.